SaadxSalman/Connectome/README.md

 ## 5. The Neural Agents — Multi-Agent Neuropil Hubs

-All four agent populations live in `backend/app/agents/cognition.py` and are wired into a LangGraph `StateGraph`
+All four agent populations live in `backend/app/agents/cognition.py` and are wired into a LangGraph `StateGraph`:

 ```
 sensory ──▶ circuits ──▶ synthesist ──▶ critic ──┐